 - medication safety alerts including potential drug-drug interactions alerts and duplicate orders alerts based on G-Standaard of Z-Index

 This data was enriched by linking it to Minimal Data Set (MDS) of National Intensive Care Evaluation (NICE) data delivered by the participating ICUs as part of national quality of care monitoring.
-Information about MDS of NICE can be found here: Data Dictionary (stichting-nice.nl)
+Please find attached our data dictionary and general metrics of the dataset.
+Information about MDS of NICE can be found here: Data Dictionary (stichting-nice.nl).